Murder of Leiby Kletzky: Funeral

-Kletzky's funeral, held on Wednesday in the parking lot of a Boro Park synagogue was attended by thousands of Orthodox Jews, many of whom traveled from throughout the Tri-State area to attend.
+Kletzky's funeral, held in the parking lot of a Borough Park synagogue was attended by thousands of Orthodox Jews, many of whom traveled from throughout the Tri-State area to attend.
 Attendance was estimated at 8,000 by the Shomrim civilian patrol, and 10,000 by Arutz Sheva.

 Perpetrator

-Levi Aron is an Orthodox Jew who grew up in Brooklyn.
-His father, Jack, works at the Hasidic-owned B&H Photo in Brooklyn; his mother, Basya, died five or six years previously.
+Levi Aron was an Orthodox Jew who grew up in Brooklyn.
+His father, Jack, worked at the Hasidic-owned B&H Photo in Brooklyn; his mother, Basya, died five or six years previously.
 Aron lived in the attic apartment of his parents' three-family home on the corner of Avenue C and East 2nd Street in the Kensington neighborhood.
 He was married twice; in 2004 he married Diana Diunov, an Israeli woman, and in 2007 he married Deborah M. Parnell of Tennessee, a divorced mother of two whom he had met online and with whom he moved to Memphis, where he worked as a security guard.
 Both marriages ended in divorce.

 Aron worked as a clerk at a hardware-supply company in Brooklyn.
 He was described by his coworkers as quiet and socially awkward.
 Aron had injured his head when he was hit by a car while riding his bike at the age of 9 and suffered problems stemming from that accident.
 It is believed that this caused extreme shyness and neurotic behaviors with Aron in later life.
 He had no prior arrest record.
-He had been served with an Order of Protection in January 2007, and had received a fine for a seat belt violation and one speeding ticket.
+He had been served with an order of protection in January 2007, and had received a fine for a seat belt violation and one speeding ticket.
 In Brooklyn, authorities cited a summons for public urination.

 Legal proceedings

 Defense attorneys' statements

 Aron appeared in Brooklyn Criminal Court on July 14, 2011, and pleaded not guilty.
 At the hearing, his lawyer stated that Aron "suffers from hallucinations" and "hears voices".
 The court ordered Aron to be sent to the prison ward at Bellevue Hospital Center for a psychiatric evaluation.

 After Aron had been hospitalized, his lawyers stated that he was "seeking to quiet the voices in his head by listening to music".
 They also described his demeanor as "abnormal".

-In December 2011, another of Aron's attorneys, Howard Greenberg, sparked outrage when he remarked of his client, "Look, everybody knows when blood relations have offspring, there can be genetic defects...
+In December 2011, another of Aron's attorneys, Howard Greenberg, sparked outrage when he remarked of his client, "Look, everybody knows when blood relations have offspring, there can be genetic defects ...
 There's inbreeding in that community" - the latter referring to the Hasidic Jewish community of New York City.